 Darrick received his BSc summa cum laude from the department of Biochemistry and Biophysics at Oregon State University.
 He received his PhD from the Department of Biochemistry and Molecular Biology at Oregon Health and Science University.

 Senior Vice President, Pre-clinical & Translational Science

-Rhea Coler is the Vice President of Preclinical Biology at IDRI.
-Her work focuses on the characterization of candidate vaccines for tuberculosis, leishmaniasis, pneumococcus, malaria and chlamydia.
-Uncovering the roles that innate and adaptive immunity play during these infectious processes are key research questions in the Coler lab.
-Elucidating the mechanisms of protection against these diseases could lead to the development of novel prophylactic and therapeutic interventions.
+Rhea Coler is the Senior Vice President of Preclinical and Translational Research at IDRI.
+Her work focuses on developing vaccines or immunotherapy for tuberculosis, leishmaniasis, flaviviruses schistosomiasis and influenza.
+Elucidating the mechanistic basis of protection against these diseases are key research questions in the Coler lab and could lead to the development and deployment of innovative prophylactic and therapeutic interventions.

 Rhea received her BSc from McGill University and her MSc in the field of Medical Parasitology at the London School of Hygiene and Tropical Medicine.
 She obtained her PhD from the School of Public Health and Community Medicine (SPHCM) at the University of Washington.

 Vice President, Formulation / Principal Investigator